AveNyrh/AvenyrhEngine/README.md

 ## Base

-- Boot is the entry point.
+- EntryPoint is the entry point.
 It launches the avenyrh engine and adds the first scene

-- Engine is what handles everything in the background and scene management
+- Engine is what handles everything in the background

+- SceneManager handles scene management

 - Scene is where are all GameObjects and UI elements